woozhijun/grafana/PLUGIN_DEV.md

 ### Deprecated components

-The angular directive `<spectrum-picker>` is no deprecated (will still work for a version more) but we recommend plugin authors to upgrade to new `<color-picker color="ctrl.color" onChange="ctrl.onSparklineColorChange"></color-picker>`
+The angular directive `<spectrum-picker>` is now deprecated (will still work for a version more) but we recommend plugin authors to upgrade to new `<color-picker color="ctrl.color" onChange="ctrl.onSparklineColorChange"></color-picker>`